simonswine/tarmak/docs/getting-started.rst

   %

-By default the configuration will be created at $HOME/.tarmak/tarmak.yaml.
+By default the configuration will be created at ``$HOME/.tarmak/tarmak.yaml``.

-Now we create an image for our environment by running `tarmak image-build` (this is the step that requires docker to be installed locally).
+Now we create an image for our environment by running ``tarmak image-build`` (this is the step that requires docker to be installed locally).

 ::

   % tarmak image-build
   <long output omitted>

 We can now apply our configuration to AWS by running `tarmak terraform-apply`.
 Note that the first time you run this command Tarmak will create a `hosted zone <http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingHostedZone.html>`_ for you and then fail with the following error.

 ::

   * failed verifying delegation of public zone 5 times, make sure the zone k8s.jetstack.io is delegated to nameservers [ns-100.awsdns-12.com ns-1283.awsdns-32.org ns-1638.awsdns-12.co.uk ns-842.awsdns-41.net]

 To fix this, change the nameservers of your domain to the four listed in the error.
 If you only want to delegate a subdomain containing your zone to AWS without delegating the parent domain see `Creating a Subdomain That Uses Amazon Route 53 as the DNS Service without Migrating the Parent Domain <http://docs.aws.amazon.com/Route53/latest/DeveloperGuide/CreatingNewSubdomain.html>`_.

 We can now re-run `tarmak terraform-apply` to spin up our cluster.
 If we want to tear down the cluster at any point we can run `tarmak terraform-destroy`.